Buckeye Parenting Time

 An Enholm Law, PLLC Buckeye parenting time attorney will maintain constant communication with you.
 We always provide bi-weekly calls about your case and return your calls within 24 hours.
 We define clear fee structure on either an hourly basis or using a flat fee model during the initial meeting.
 You can expect to have a comprehensive plan that both you and your attorney have worked out that can be adjusted as needed as evidence and issues are revealed.
 You can also expect a high level of competency from our attorneys.
 Finally, even though our main office is in Phoenix, our attorneys meet with clients in our Buckeye satellite office several times a week so you can schedule meetings in your local area.

-To arrange for your free consultation, please call (602) 889-6273 and schedule a meeting with an Enholm Law, PLLC Buckeye parenting time attorney today.
+To arrange for your consultation, please call (602) 889-6273 and schedule a meeting with an Enholm Law, PLLC Buckeye parenting time attorney today.